AdamDemirel/adamdemirel.com/content/happiness.md

 ## Happiness Stories

-The first and default method that most people rely upon in attempting to form a happiness model about the world is to observe and talk to other people.
+The first and default method that most people rely upon in attempting to form a happiness model about the world is to observe and talk to other people about their beliefs.
 This can take the form of reading narratives, watching narratives, or simply talking to others.

+There is wisdom in the crowd, in history, and in endless quotes which resonate with us personally.
+I personally believe quotes are quite underrated as a method of communicating value.

+The problem with believing to be true merely what others believe to be true is that logically you can inverse their beliefs to be the opposite of what they are and make them false.
+Take for instance the belief that fruits give you an upset stomach.
+If everybody believes that this is true, but then you eat fruit and it turns out that this isn't true for you, what good is it to believe what others do?
+People have also believed a lot of things throughout history that have turned out to be outright false.

-Whether or not this is a reliable method is questionable, but what is useful is that these folk theories may give us hints about which areas to look further into or new ideas to test (via the scientific method and our own self experimentation).
+So this isn't really a reliable method of discovery, albeit common, but what is useful is that these [folk theories](https://en.wikipedia.org/wiki/Folk_psychology) may give us hints about which areas to look further into or new ideas to test (via the scientific method and our own self experimentation).

 ## The Scientific Method

 The second method that we can use is the scientific method.
 That means using a systematic set of observations as an attempt to quantify and arrive at answers which go beyond a single person, and in a more standardised manner.
 Such tools are valuable because they can overcome biases / blind spots individuals may have by using [larger datasets of information](https://en.wikipedia.org/wiki/Law_of_large_numbers).
 There are a handful of scientific tools that can be used - questionnaires, brain scans, facial expressions, and others.
 As you will see, the simple questionnaire has dominated a lot of the happiness research.

 We are lucky that we now no longer need to rely on introspecting or making conjectures about happiness, but have the ability to peruse the large body of literature on the subject.
+This will predominantly be covered in the Maximising Pleasure -> Subjective Wellbeing section.

 ## Self Experimentation & Self Awareness